Sara–Bongo–Bagirmi languages

 The Bongo–Bagirmi or Sara–Bongo–Bagirmi (SBB) languages are the major branch of the Central Sudanic language family with about forty languages.
 Principal groups include Bagirmi languages such as Naba and the Sara languages.
 They are spoken across CAR, Chad, South Sudan, Sudan and adjacent countries.

 Languages

-The Bongo–Bagirmi languages are for the most part poorly studied, and there is little agreement as to their internal classification.
+The Sara–Bongo–Bagirmi languages are for the most part poorly studied, and there is little agreement as to their internal classification.
 The table below is taken from Lionel Bender, as summarized in Blench (2000).